 All of Lloyd's executive remuneration practices are designed to protect the brand and reputation of Lloyd's and to promote sound and effective risk management.
-Incentives (annual performance bonus, market award and for 2022 and 2023 a Transformation Incentive Plan) are subject to a potential downward adjustment if risk management practices and standards are not considered to have been sufficiently met.
+Incentives (individual performance bonus, market award and from 2022, a Strategic Transformation Incentive Plan) are subject to a potential downward adjustment if risk management practices and standards are not considered to have been sufficiently met.